Phase transitions in the frustrated Ising ladder with stoquastic and nonstoquastic catalysts: Model

 The ``symmetric'' and ``staggered'' phases shown in Fig.~\ref{fig.phase_diagram_original} are associated with columnar and staggered configurations, which are defined as follows: \begin{itemize} \item{Columnar configurations are product states of local eigenstates of $\hat{Z}_{a,i}$ in which all the bottom-row spins are up and there are no nearest-neighbor (consecutive) down spins on the top row.} \item{Staggered configurations are product states of local eigenstates of $\hat{Z}_{a,i}$ in which all the bottom-row spins are down and nearest-neighbor top-row spins are antiparallel (antiferromagnetically ordered).} \end{itemize}

 When $K$ is large, the two phases can be characterized by perturbation theory in $K^{-1}$.
 The leading-order part of the state in the symmetric phase is a superposition of columnar configurations (e.g., the red arrows in the top panel of Fig.~\ref{fig.model_mapisingdimer}), while that in the staggered phase has staggered configurations (red arrows in the middle and bottom panels of Fig.~\ref{fig.model_mapisingdimer}).
 The name ``symmetric phase'' means that all columnar spin configurations have comparable amplitudes with the wave function exhibiting translational invariance, and this invariance is broken in the staggered phase.
 The system is in the symmetric phase for large $\Gamma /U$ and is in the staggered phase for small $\Gamma /U$.
-Reference~\cite{Laumann2012} also verified that the minimum gap decays exponentially as the length $L$ grows at the first-order transition points.
+Reference~\cite{Laumann2012} also verified that the energy gaps at the first-order transition points decay exponentially as the length $L$ grows and that the decay rate is proportional to $\ln (K/\Gamma )$.
+This can be intuitively understood from the fact that the transition from a columnar configuration to a staggered configuration requires flipping all the bottom spins as shown in Fig.~\ref{fig.model_mapisingdimer}.